fkirc/skip-duplicate-actions/README.md

 ### Option 2: Skip individual steps

-If you do not want an additional `pre_job`, then you can use `skip-duplicate-actions` to skip individual steps.
-The following example demonstrates how to skip an individual step with an `if`-clause and an `id`:
+The following example demonstrates how to skip an individual step with an `if`-clause and an `id`.

 ```yml
 jobs: